Best things to do in Krakow: 44 incredible sites to explore

 Polish Aviation Museum

 If you are an aviation fan then you will want to visit this museum.
 It is located on the outskirts of Krakow and housed in the former Kraków-Rakowice-Czyżyny Airport.
-It is one of the largest aircraft museums in the world and exhibits include gliders, anti-aircraft weaponry, state-of-the-art fighter jets, aircrafts built for World War I, World War II and the Cold War.
+It is one of the largest aircraft museums in the world and exhibits include gliders, anti-aircraft weaponry, state-of-the-art fighter jets, aircraft built for World War I, World War II and the Cold War.

 A day trip to Auschwitz-Birkenau

-Auschwitz was a must visit on my trip to Krakow.
-I’ve always been told that my great-great grandmother was Jewish and although not Polish the family came from somewhere in central Europe but I have been unable to find more information.
+Auschwitz was a must-visit on my trip to Krakow.
+I’ve always been told that my great-great-grandmother was Jewish and although not Polish the family came from somewhere in central Europe but I have been unable to find more information.

-Arbeit Macht Frei: Work will set you free is the most well known saying and those gates that the works hang above will send a shudder down your spine.
-As a person who has lived most of their life in Canada and Ireland I knew about the war from a historical perspective and have read much about the Holocaust before I got to Auschwitz.
+Arbeit Macht Frei: Work will set you free is the most well-known saying and those gates that the works hang above will send a shudder down your spine.
+As a person who has lived most of their life in Canada and Ireland, I knew about the war from a historical perspective and have read much about the Holocaust before I got to Auschwitz.

-I was deeply moved by the Israeli’s visiting the camp and upon leaving they started singing which did make me cry.
+I was deeply moved by the Israelis visiting the camp and upon leaving they started singing which did make me cry.
 It was heartening to see many children and visitors learning about the horror of the Holocaust and gives me hope that these memories will stay with us easily distracted humans forever.

-Both buses and trains run between and Kraków and Oświęcim.
+Both buses and trains run between Kraków and Oświęcim.
 Taking the bus is more convenient as most will drop you by the entrance to Auschwitz-I. A free shuttle bus runs between Auschwitz I and Auschwitz II – Birkenau every 30 minutes.

 To get to Auschwitz from Krakow if you are not taking a tour you will have to get a bus from the MDA bus station in Krakow but I recommend going early as it is about a 2 hour trip to the camp